colingm/slack-social-network/README.md

 ## Sass support

-If you want to use Sass in your app, you only need to import `.sass` files instead of `.css` once:
+To use Sass in your app, you only need to import `.sass` files instead of `.css` once:
 ```js
 import './app.global.scss';
 ```